-Which is when a boxer shoots the rear straight punch and steps through for another rear straight punch from the opposite stance, to step through again to regain the original stance, covering massive distance and basically running his opponent right into the ropes.
+This is when a boxer shoots the rear straight punch and steps through for another rear straight punch from the opposite stance, to step through again to regain the original stance, covering massive distance and basically running his opponent right into the ropes.

-Generally there are two main and common methods to use the shift which I will go over now.
+Generally, there are two main and common methods to use the shift which I will go over now.

 1. The Fitzsimmons Shift

-This is then immediately followed up with a lower rear hand usually to the body, however can also be used to the head.
+This is then immediately followed up with a lower rear hand usually to the body, however, can also be used to the head.
 Here is a great image breakdown below of Korobov using this against Uzcategui from a southpaw position.

 2. The Dempsey Double Shift

 This move takes a lot more practice and has to be applied at the right time or you could get countered.
 Originally coined by former heavyweight champion Jack Dempsey, he described the move perfectly himself in his book ‘Championship Fighting’.
 See below:

 It’s for use against a retreating opponent.
 You do the double shift like this: Telegraph that you are about to shoot a straight left at your opponent’s head.
 Shoot the left, which he’ll evade by stepping back.
 Then, immediately stride forward with your foot and (as you stride) shoot a straight right.
 If he’s fast he’ll avoid that one too, but narrowly.
 Then, immediately stride forward with your left foot and (as you stride) shoot a straight left at his head”Jack Dempsey

 There is an example of this move by former middleweight champion Dmitry Pirog further below in this blog.